A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Local Superlinear Convergence

-We start with an expansion result that allows to interpret the matrices $D^\top M$ as curvature terms of $\psi \circ \proxs$.
-As mentioned in \cref{sec:tr-glob}, this provides an additional and rigorous explanation of the specific choice of our trust region model.
+We start with an expansion result that allows to interpret the matrices $DM$ as curvature terms of $\psi \circ \proxs$.
+As mentioned in \cref{sec:tr-glob}, this provides a rigorous explanation of the specific choice of our trust region model.